 Just because clients are willing to refer you doesn’t mean they will.

-“Turn 70 percent of your prospects into customers.”
+“Turn 70 percent of your prospects into customers with referrals.”
 That statement got my attention—not just because it sounded too easy, but because I wasn’t sure where the data came from or how accurate it was.
 Sure, referral leads are top-notch, but they don’t just appear.
+That kind of referral success rate requires a disciplined referral program with skills-building, ongoing coaching, and accountability for results.

+NPS may not be what it’s cracked up to be, according to Ron Shevlin on Forbes.
 NPS provides relevant data that measures how well customers like us and our products.
-It can make us feel good about the work we’re doing…or not, depending on the results.
+It can make us feel good about the work we’re doing … or not, depending on the results.
 A high NPS is certainly a good start, but without follow-up, it amounts to nothing but bragging rights.

 If You Don’t Ask, You Won’t Get